davidnoirman/jobtech-taxonomy-api/REFERENCE.md

 boards and recruiters and includes the most relevant skills for each four-digit SSYK Occupation Group.

-The skill headline named “**General skills**” contains broader skills like “Projektledning, erfarenhet”.
+The skill headline named “**Generella kompetenser**” contains broader skills like “Projektledning, erfarenhet”.
 They are not mapped to any Occupation groups.
 They are recommended to use as optional skills for all job seekers and employers.